adjust/ios_sdk/doc/english/web_views.md

 });
 ```

-### <a id="offline-mode">Offline mode
+### <a id="offline-mode"></a>Offline mode

-You can put the adjust SDK in offline mode to suspend transmission to our servers while retaining tracked data to be sent
-later.
-While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in
+You can put the Adjust SDK in offline mode to suspend transmission to our servers while retaining tracked data to be sent later.
+While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.
-offline mode.

 You can activate offline mode by calling `setOfflineMode` with the parameter `true`.